2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Clean

-BTCPay Server runs with Docker components; with updates, there might be leftovers of Docker images, temp files, etc. Server Administrators can clean this up and recoup space on their environment by running the Clean script.
+BTCPay Server runs with Docker components; with updates, there might be leftovers of Docker images, temp files, etc. Server administrators can free up space by running the Clean script.

 ![image](assets/en/88.webp)

 #### Update

-Possibly the most important option in the Maintenance tab.
+It's the most important option in the Maintenance tab.
 BTCPay Server is built by the community, and therefore, its update cycles are more frequent than most software products.
 When BTCPay Server has a new release, administrators will be notified in their notification center.
 By clicking the update button, BTCPay Server will check GitHub for the latest release, update the Server and restart.
 Before updating, server administrators are always advised to read the release notes distributed through the official channels of BTCPay Server.

 ![image](assets/en/89.webp)

 ### Logs

 Facing a problem is never fun.
-This document explains the most common workflow and steps to efficiently identify your issue and solve it yourself or with community help.
+This document outlines the most common workflow and steps to efficiently identify and resolve your issue, either independently or with community assistance.

 Identifying the problem is crucial.

 #### Replicating the issue

 First and foremost, try to determine when the issue happens.
 Try to replicate the problem.
-Try to update and restart your Server to verify that you can reproduce your issue.
-If it describes your issue better, take a screenshot.
+Try updating and restarting your Server to verify that you can reproduce the issue.
+If it better describes your issue, take a screenshot.

 ##### Updating the server